 Under ERISA, there are steps you can take to enforce the above rights.
 For instance, if you request a copy of Merck Retiree HRA documents or the latest annual report from the Merck Retiree HRA and do not receive them within 30 days, you may file suit in a federal court.
-In such a case, the court may require the Plan Administrator to provide the materials and pay you up to \$110 a day until you receive the materials, unless the materials were not sent because of reasons beyond the control of the Plan Administrator.
+In such a case, the court may require the Plan Administrator to provide the materials and pay you a fine that accrues on a daily basis (based on amounts set by the Department of Labor) from the time the materials were due to you until you receive the materials, unless the materials were not sent because of reasons beyond the control of the Plan Administrator.

 If you have a claim under the Plan that is denied or ignored, in whole or in part, you may file suit in a state or federal court as long as you have first appealed your claim twice (and those appeals were denied) as set forth in this SPD.
 If it should happen that Plan fiduciaries misuse the Plan's money or if you are discriminated against for asserting your rights, you may seek assistance from the U.S. Department of Labor, or you may file suit in a federal court.
 The court will decide who should pay court costs and legal fees.
 If you are successful, the court may order the person you have sued to pay these costs and fees.
 If you lose, the court may order you to pay these costs and fees, for example, if it finds your claim is frivolous.